pavlo-tech/BigLittlePairProgram/README.md

 Instructions:
 1. Download the files
-2. run the installer (setup.exe).
+2. Do not run the installer,  navigate to \BigLittlePairProgram\BigBrother\bin\Release.
-3. Allow installation (trust me, I am not smart enough to program a virus)
+3. Run BigBrother.exe
 4. set up your CSVs so that the column headers have the following tags inclusded in the cooresponding columns: name= FN, roll number= ROLL,